 11. Woodstock (1970)

-"Hippies" and "Woodstock" are inseparable, with the latter being the biggest musical festival in history, attended mostly by freaks and free lovers.
+"Hippies" and "Woodstock" are forever meshed and inseparable, with the latter being the biggest musical festival in history, known for an attendance primarily comprised of freaks and free lovers.

-Woodstock festival is emblematic of the infamous Summer of Love, featuring performances from Janis Joplin, The Who, and Jefferson Airplane.
+To this day, Woodstock Music and Art Fair remains emblematic of the infamous Summer of Love, featuring performances from Janis Joplin, The Who, and Jefferson Airplane.
 Oh, and Jimi Hendrix, who got his own spin-off album Live at Woodstock.